TOAST-DOCS/Gamebase/en/unity-authentication.md

 ### Get Banned User Infomation

-For a banned user registered at Gamebase Console,restricted use of information code (**AUTH\_BANNED\_MEMBER(3005)**) can be displayed as below, when trying login.
+For a banned user registered at Gamebase Console, restricted use of information code (**AUTH_BANNED_MEMBER(3005)**) can be displayed as below, when trying login.
 The ban information can be found by using the API as below.

 **API**